jorgeboucas/jorgeboucas.github.io/_posts/2019-03-09-raspberry-pi.markdown

 sudo amixer set 'PCM' 75%
 ```

-## Setting up you Raspberry Pi as a Time Capsule
+## Setting up your Raspberry Pi as a Time Capsule

 Connect an empty HFS+ formated external drive to you pi over USB.